big-yoshi/Honey-Pot/README.md

 * you can download it or go to maxmind.com to get your database

+#setup
+after downloading the requirement put the database in the script folder and run it

 # How to run ?
 `python mainPot.py`